DHTMLX/docs-kanban/docs/api/config/js_kanban_cardshape_config.md

 ### Description

-@short: the card settings for managing the appearance of the Kanban board
+@short: Optional.
+An object of the card settings for managing the appearance of the Kanban board

 ### Usage